farishm/node_serverless_app/README.md

 # node_serverless_app
-A Serverless application that can be run locally using serverless offline plugin.
+A Serverless application developed using Node.js, AWS Lambda, ES6, Serverless, Mocha and Chai. this can be run locally using serverless offline plugin.
-Data is stored in am in memory array
+Data is stored in am in memory array.
-Test is written using mocha and chai
+Test is written using mocha and chai.

 steps to run
 ---------